 Article at a Glance:

-- The Michigan Alcohol Screening Test (MAST) is a questionnaire to assess whether you have a drinking problem.
+- The Michigan Alcohol Screening Test (MAST) is a questionnaire that can help you assess whether you have a drinking problem.

-- The MAST quiz focuses on past drinking and alcohol-related incidents.
+- The MAST quiz asks 25 yes-or-no questions related to past drinking and alcohol-related incidents.

-- MAST can be used as a screening tool and open up communication to start the treatment process.
+- MAST can be used as a screening tool that helps open up communication about starting treatment

 History of the Michigan Alcohol Screening Test

-Unlike other alcohol evaluation questions, the MAST assessment focuses primarily on past drinking and alcohol-related incidents, with no specificity of a time frame.
+Unlike other alcohol evaluations, the MAST assessment focuses primarily on past drinking and alcohol-related incidents, and it does not specify a certain time frame.
 It includes only a few questions about current alcohol habits and potential signs of addiction.
-This makes it less reliable in detecting early signs of alcoholism.
-The extent of the questions, however, provides many benefits that shorter tests don’t.
-One is that it allows for more open communication between the qualified interviewer (doctor, counselor, etc.) and interviewee.
-Questions in the MAST alcohol screening tool address self-evaluation of societal, occupational and family issues related to excessive drinking.
+This makes it less reliable in detecting early signs of alcohol use disorder.

 MAST Alcohol Test Scoring